Gethe/wow-ui-source/README.markdown

     * The Postmaster now spawns when 3 of any postbox are opened.

+  * Throne of the Tides

+    * Gilgoblin Hunters' Poisoned Spear direct and periodic damage has been reduced.

+    * Gilgoblin Aquamages' Tsunami damage has been reduced.

+    * Visual effects during the Lady Naz'jar have been improved for clarity.

+    * Blight Beasts summoned during the Ozumat encounter now deal less damage with Aura of Dread.

   * Uldaman

     * The Staff of Prehistoria is no longer required to open the door in the Map Room.

     * Baelog's chest has been given new loot.
 If it's grey it's good, right?

+  * Vortex Pinnacle

+    * The Air Nova ability triggered when a Gust Soldier is killed has had its knockback effect reduced.

+    * Altairus now spawns closer to the center of his platform, away from the edge.

+    * Temple Adepts and Ministers of Air now wait 2 seconds before starting a spell cast when they are first engaged.

+  * Wailing Caverns

+    * The maze section has been removed, and nearby creatures and bosses have been adjusted to compensate.

   * Zul'Farrak